mrdoob/three.js/threejs/lessons/threejs-webvr.md

 actually making something shippable in VR will require lots of decision making and design.

-This was a pretty brief intro into WebVR with three.js.
-We'll cover some of the input methods in future articles.
+This was a pretty brief intro into VR with three.js.
+We'll cover some of the input methods in [future articles](threejs-webvr-look-to-select.html).